Covid-19 (coronavirus)

 Businesses should be fair in their assessment and handling of complaints involving coronavirus, and follow guidelines and advice from the relevant government and regulatory bodies.
 The FCA has said firms must treat customers fairly and consider the needs of those potentially affected by the impact of coronavirus.

 We have well-established approaches in many of the financial services areas that could be affected by issues resulting from the virus.
 To read about them, follow the links below.
-Our specific guidance will be updated here as we know more, but you can also email our technical desk for advice.
+Our specific guidance will be updated here as we know more, but you can also email our Business Support Hub for advice.

 As ever with the complaints we see, we’ll look at all the available evidence and arguments to decide what’s fair and reasonable.
 And we’ll take into account the law, relevant rules, codes of practice and industry guidelines when deciding how businesses have dealt with claims and complaints.